GE00881166/critical-thinking/WEEK 16.md

 ![image](https://user-images.githubusercontent.com/118990959/225637977-34b86ee9-52f7-40f4-afa6-742eacd13cef.gif)

 Overall, the album's title track, "Prototype," is perhaps the most explicit example of posthumanist themes, with its lyrics about transcending human limitations and becoming something more than human.
 It is also a thought-provoking and innovative album that combines cutting-edge musical production with provocative themes related to technology, identity, and the future of humanity.

+References:

+Reference 1: Zuyou Wang and Houliang Chen.
+(2012) After Post-Humanism -- The New Trend of the Westerners' Questioning Spirit in the 21st Century.

+Reference 2: Lxing Li.
+(2017) Post-humanism: Superman or non-human.